lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for how rules, policies, and procedures for voting are made, unmade, and changed
 - time and data on opening and closing of poles for a given election
 - times places methods for ways of voting allowed
+- rules, policies, and procedures schedule for repeating elections
-- schedule for repeating elections (e.g. this is a run-off vs. this election is held every 2 years)
+- specific schedule for repeating elections (e.g. this is a run-off vs. this election is held every 2 years)
 - rules for calling elections
 - Repeating or other type of election
 - Place of election